Magoli1/carla-pre-crash-scenario-generator/README.md

 To make regular tasks easy, we provide the following helper methods that can be imported inside of the plugins:
 1. *extend_scenarios*: This method copies the scenario tags the given number of times.
 It automatically takes care about naming the entities in a unique way, when copying all attributes of the tag.
 2. *change_map*: As the name suggests, this lets you change the map of the carla simulator.
 In comparison to the native carla method for changing maps, this method gives you the ability to specify the timeout for loading new maps.
 It is also defaulted in such a way that also "slow" computers will work with it.
-3. *is_full_qualified_map_name*: Checks wether the provided map name is in the fully qualified format or not.
+3. *is_full_qualified_map_name*: Checks whether the provided map name is in the fully qualified format or not.
 4. *get_simple_map_name*: Given a fully qualified name, it will give you the simple name of a map, which is the last part of the fully qualified name.

 ## Scenarios